 A Workable Compliance Program for Small Advisers

 Compliance is not a function that fluctuates with the scale of your business.
-Small firms don't get a pass for being “less compliant” than larger firms.
+Small firms don’t get a pass for being “less compliant” than larger firms.
 However, the amount of resources that firms are able to dedicate to compliance varies significantly.
 The SEC’s examination staff recognizes that small advisers face unique compliance issues and concerns.
 Small firms are not necessarily small in terms of assets under management, but instead, in terms of personnel, scope of business and access to resources.
-Thus, compliance professionals at small firms, who often have additional responsibilities at the firm, need to be particularly adroit at leveraging resources, information and innovation.
+Thus, compliance professionals at small firms, who often wear other hats, need to be particularly adroit at leveraging resources, information and innovation.

-- Identify solutions for a number of unique challenges faced by small advisory firms
+- Identify solutions to a number of unique challenges faced by small advisory firms

 - Tailor compliance policies and procedures to fit your firm’s size

 - Help leverage available resources to accommodate your firm’s current needs and growth

 - More clearly assess the roles and responsibilities of your firm’s personnel

 For Whom: Compliance, administrative and management personnel of small investment advisory firms

 Instructional Method: Group Internet-Based

 Pre-requisites for participation: No prerequisites are required.
 However, attendees can benefit by reviewing the Investment Advisers Act of 1940 to become familiar with the structure and terms.